liambll/blog-archive/_posts/2017-07-38-decision-tree.markdown

 </div>

 ## 2. Estimation
-We want to grow a decision tree that best predict the depdent variable, by deciding:
+We want to grow a decision tree that best predicts the dependent variable, by deciding:
 * Which explanatory variable should be branched first?
 * What is the best split to branch that explanatory variable?